Microsoft Surface Pro 7+ is a 2-in-1 designed for remote learning and work

 The Surface Pro 7+ for Business, which will be available in Platinum and Matte Black options, will be available from $899 (£660, AU$1,160) in a Wi-Fi only configuration, while pricing for the LTE Advanced model begins at $1,149 (£850, AU$1,480).

-The device is available for commercial and education markets in Asia, Europe and North America starting to buy today, with shipping set to begin next week.
+The device is available for commercial and education markets in Asia, Europe and North America starting to buy today, with shipping set to begin this week.